 Wärtsilä’s vulnerability disclosure program covers the following:

-- Wärtsilä solutions
+- Wärtsilä products & solutions

 - Wärtsilä public web site